JeeWeetje/lora-azure-iot-workshop/CommandsTTN.md

 2. Handle commands in the devices

-3. Conclusion

 ## Sending back commands for devices which are in a faulty state

 ![](img/msft/Picture12-connect-anything-using-flow.png)

 In the [previous chapter](AzureTTN.md), we passed the telemetry from the device to a Stream Analytics job.

 This job collected devices which are sending error states.

 Every two minutes, information about devices that are in a faulty state are passed to an Azure Function.

 In this workshop, we will react on these devices by sending them a command to 'repair themselves'.